-We list the best mountaineering books ever written, drawing on accounts of world-class climbers in the harshest environments
+Updated for 2021, we list the best mountaineering books ever written, drawing on accounts of world-class climbers in the harshest environments

-As I’ve mentioned before, my bookshelves are filled with tales of adventure travel, survival against the odds and obsessive searches.
 I’m an avid climber keen on winter mountaineering and wild camping so, naturally, mountaineering books take up a good chunk of space on my shelf.

 It would be easy to fill a list like this with narratives of Everest and K2 alone.
 With that in mind, I’ve tried to include a wider selection of accounts from a variety of mountains spanning a century of alpinism and mountaineering.